cavemangraham/seangraham.io/content/resources.md

 +++
-date = ""
+date = "2018-04-07T02:34:36+00:00"
 title = "Resources"

 +++
 ### Stuff I Love On The Web

 [Astronaut.io](http://astronaut.io/#) - This website plays short youtube videos that have no previous views.
 Very interesting to see what pops up.
+Reminds me of "Interdimensional Cable".

 [Hackernews](https://news.ycombinator.com/news) - Best tech news on the net.